 Lynn M. Davis - President & Chief Executive Officer

-Lynn M. Davis has been a valuable and qualified asset to the Dallas Children's Advocacy Center (DCAC) since assuming the role of president and CEO in 2005.
-As part of this organization, he strives to improve the lives of children who have been abused.
-In his current position, he leads the executive team, creates the vision and direction of the Center, and manages the organization through change.
+Lynn M. Davis has served as president and CEO of DCAC since 2005 and strives to improve the lives of children who have been abused.
+He leads the executive team, sets the vision and direction of the Center, and manages the organization through change.

-Please click here to contact Lynn M. Davis.
+Please click here to contact Lynn.

-Please click here to contact Irish Burch.
+Please click here to contact Sarah .

-Please click here to contact Kristen Howell.
+Please click here to contact Matt.